As fun and cool as they are, the evergreen two-wheelers must be operated with extreme care. The motorcycle accident facts might surprise you.

 1. Most Motorcycle Accidents Happen In The City

-A common is that riding a motorcycle is more dangerous on the highway.
+A common driving myth is that riding a motorcycle is more dangerous on the highway.
 While highways do allow higher speeds, its the city that is typically more dangerous for motorcyclists.

 In general, those driving on the highway are driving about the same speed and are going in the same direction.
 In the city, there are many different intersections and vehicles traveling at different speeds, and there is are more opportunities for more people to break the law, such as running a red light.